Ranking the 43 best and weirdest named football clubs in the world

 Part of the very fun Indian Super League, Kerala Blasters have a good name and have been managed by former England goalkeeper David James… twice!

 Former players include Wes Brown, Graham Stack and Dimitar Berbatov.

-Barrack Young Controllers are the reigning Liberian Premier League champions.
+Barrack Young Controllers won the Liberian Premier League in 2018.
 Their motto is ‘Never Fear No Foe’.